 “You!” one of them said, pointing to Dionysus.
 “You shamed and devastated the family of the noble Cadmus for trivial slights, which were themselves born more of ignorance than malice or impiety.
 And since then, you have led many a hero and many a hero’s wife to drunken dissipation for no reason whatsoever.”
 The god of wine tried one of his habitual smirks in response, but couldn’t quite pull it off.

 “And you!” said another, facing Zeus.
 “Your boundless lust has brought disaster down upon countless innocent mortals.
 Europa, Danaë, Alcmene… the roll call of your rapes and seductions goes on and on.
-You call yourself the ultimate arbitrator of justice, but how can these acts be just?”
-Thunder and lightning crackled around the supreme god when he heard this, but, much to everyone’s relief, it never broke over the heads of the crowd; he said nothing.
+You call yourself the emobodiment of justice, but how can these acts of yours be just?”
+Thunder and lightning crackled around the supreme god when he heard this, but it never broke over the heads of the crowd; he said nothing.

 “And you!” said a Fury, facing Hera.
 “How many lives have you destroyed in petty revenge for your husband’s many amours?
 You have tortured the targets of his lust even when they’ve been blameless victims of rape, and driven his children to all sorts of exigencies in order to punish them for the mere fact of their existence.”
 The goddess of marriage just stood there.

 “And you!” said another Fury, pointing to Apollo.
 “You fancy yourself a paragon of reason and moderation, but your lust too sometimes overflows.
 How can you explain away what you did to Creusa and Cassandra?”
 The god of metaphysics and prophecy merely looked down at the ground, saying nothing.